Bedrock-OSS/bedrock-wiki/docs/items/documentation.md

 	"minecraft:food": {
 		"on_consume": {
 			"event": "example_event",
-			"target": "holder" // Can also be 'self' to trigger an item event" },
+			"target": "holder" // Can also be 'self' to trigger an item event },
 		"nurtition": 3,
 		"can_always_eat": true,